What’s a Good Dental Insurance?

 3. Costs and Budget

-• Premiums: Monthly or annual payments for the insurance plan.
+• Premiums: Monthly or annual payments for the policy.

-• Deductibles: The amount you pay out-of-pocket before insurance kicks in.
+• Deductibles: The amount you must pay out-of-pocket before your insurance benefits kick in.

 • Co-payments: Your share of the cost for specific services.

-• Annual Maximums: The maximum amount the plan will pay in a year.
+• Annual Maximums: The highest amount the plan will pay within a year.

 4. Waiting Periods

-Some plans have waiting periods for certain procedures, meaning you must wait a specified time after purchasing the plan before you can use certain benefits.
-If you need immediate dental work, look for plans with no or short waiting periods.
+Some plans impose waiting periods for specific procedures, meaning you must wait a designated time after enrolling before accessing certain benefits.
+If immediate dental work is necessary, seek plans with no or minimal waiting periods.

 5. Additional Benefits